The engine needs a constant supply of fuel – the parts involved are marked on this picture of the dismantled carburettor:

 This part is sometimes referred to as the float needle or float needle valve but, as we shall see, there are other “needle” parts in the carburettor, so to avoid confusion we’ll just stick to float valve.

-The original Keihin float valves have a tip made from Viton (a trade name for chemically resistant synthetic rubber).
+The original Keihin float valves for the C90z carburettor have a tip made from Viton (a trade name for chemically resistant synthetic rubber).
 Viton is often used to make o-rings and the like since it is soft and malleable allowing it to deform and make a good seal even on imperfect surfaces.
 There is a little spring loaded pin on the end of the valve that acts as a shock absorber (unlike the valve in your toilet, this valve needs to work while being continually jiggled and bounced around on the bike).

 Having a vague idea that the poor running of my c90 might require some new carburettor parts I had already ordered a cheap IMPEX repair kit.
-Here is the float valve from the kit (top) compared to the one that was already installed on the bike (bottom):

 This is a part that does wear over time, and an indentation can develop where the tip contacts the seat.
 You can just see a small ring is developing on the float valve that was fitted to my bike.